kbroman/pkg_primer/pages/docs.md

   the actual code).

 [Roxygen2](https://github.com/klutometis/roxygen) is the solution to this.
-With Roxygen2, you write a specially-structure comment preceding each function definition.
+With Roxygen2, you write specially-structured comments preceding each function definition.
 These are processed to produce the `.Rd` files that R wants, and it also creates that painful `NAMESPACE` file for you.